junxit/us-congress-bills-111/metadata.md

 - 2009-06-15 — Mr. Sablan moved to suspend the rules and pass the bill, as amended.
 - 2009-06-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 319 - 60 (Roll no. 338). (text: CR H6763)
 - 2009-06-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 319 - 60 (Roll no. 338).(text: CR H6763)
+- 2009-06-16 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.